 Dr. Gerona’s narrative on the death of Magellan in the link above, based on his 2016 book, “Ferdinand Magellan.
 The Armada de Maluco and the European Discovery of the Philippines,” describes the death of Magellan as follows:

-One of these poisoned arrows pierced Magellan’s right leg compelling the intrepid leader to order a gradual retreat but was ignored by his men who took a hasty flight, leaving behind 6 or 8 loyal soldiers to protect the wounded leader.
+One of the poisoned arrows pierced Magellan’s right leg compelling the intrepid leader to order a gradual retreat but was ignored by his men who took a hasty flight, leaving behind 6 or 8 loyal soldiers to protect the wounded leader.
 As Magellan limped his way out on the shore, but still pursued by the natives who continued to hurl their spears 5 or 6 times, the men succeeded in reaching “a distance of a crossbow shot from the shore,” or a little less than a kilometer from their boats.
 With waters still shallow, just above their knees, Magellan thought of maintaining their position, “without choosing to retreat further,” wrote Pigafetta.

 Different sources provided varying versions of how Magellan died.
 The battle, according to Pigafetta lasted for more than one hour which, having identified Magellan, directed their fury, knocking his helmet off his head twice, “but always stood firmly like a good knight, together with some others,” wrote Pigafetta.
 A native hit the captain’s face with a bamboo spear but before his assailant could inflict another wound, Magellan quickly killed him with his lance piercing through the chest which remained embedded.
-As he tried pulling out his other weapon, a sword, another bamboo spear hit his right arm, a signal for the natives to gang up on him.
+As he tried pulling out his other weapon, a sword, another bamboo spear hit his right arm, a signal for the natives to gang upon him.
 Although bleeding, Magellan tried to parry the attackers with his sword, only drawn halfway from the sheath.
 But a scimitar or a kind of a bladed weapon struck his left leg bringing the captain down on his face, a signal for the native warriors to “rush upon him and ran him through with lances and scimitars, and all the other arms which they had.”

 Nicolas de Napoles, a companion of Magellan who made an official report of the event to the royal authorities dated 4 June 1529, provided a slightly different version of the captain’s death.
 Napoles testified that he saw Magellan, fighting with him on one side, killed by an arrow and struck by a lance on his throat.
 The chronicler, Antonio de Herrera, claimed that Magellan’s helmet was knocked out by a stone, exposing his head.
 As he was already weakened by the deep wound on his leg, the natives hurled stones at him which could have severely wounded his head, finally knocking him down.
 As he had fallen on the soil, Magellan was again struck by natives with their long bamboo lances or cañas indianas.